Lawrancebahem/EWA-Project/README.md

 ## Using RESTful API

 To interact with the API, you should download an HTTP client.
-For this workshop we recommend you using Postman.
+For this we recommend you using Postman.
 The following link allows you to get a collection of examples to interact with the API.

 Below, a summary of operations:.